Follow the Blind

-Follow the Blind is the second full-length album by German power metal band Blind Guardian.
+Follow the Blind is the second studio album by the German power metal band Blind Guardian.
 It was released in 1989 and is more in the vein of speed metal, compared to the style that would later define the band's unique sound.
 Guitarist Marcus Siepen stated that they were "listening to a lot of thrash metal bands like Testament or Forbidden, and that's why Follow the Blind was a bit heavier".

 The album was remastered, remixed and re-released on 15 June 2007, with the whole second demo tape, Battalions of Fear, of the band (at the time called Lucifer's Heritage) as part of the bonus tracks.
 The album was again re-released as part of the A Traveler's Guide to Space and Time boxset with minor adjustments to the mixing and with new mastering.
 "Banish from Sanctuary" was released as a single to promote this album.

 In 2017, Loudwire ranked Follow the Blind as the 12th-best power metal album of all time.